6 Mid-Century Kitchen Design IdeasMarch 9, 2023

 Loud patterns and bold colors are often found in mid-century homes.
 Look for bold patterns like herringbone or chevron.
 This is one way to implement a chevron pattern in your kitchen.
 Or if you prefer florals, look for big and bold floral patterns.

-If you want to incorporate these patterns but are afraid of overwhelming your kitchen, choose patterns in neutral colors.
+If you want to incorporate these patterns but are afraid of overwhelming your kitchen, you can use them as kitchen accent wall ideas or choose patterns in neutral colors.
 If you still want to incorporate both colors, simply select a small area of your kitchen to use wild and bold wallpaper.
 These are all ways to incoporate bold patterns into your custom home.

 3. Channel Frank Lloyd Wright